blapete/OOP/README.md

-Demonstrates Procedural (Structured) Programming ---> Object-Oriented Programming
+Demonstrates Procedural (Structured) ---> Object-Oriented Programming

-Procedural programming uses the standard techniques of data and functions, OOP provides an efficient way to combine code and data into cohesive units that are highly reusable.
+Procedural uses the standard techniques of data and functions, OOP provides an efficient way to combine code and data into cohesive units that are highly reusable.